nyorain/nytl/doc/mat.md

 	static Matrix create(Size rows, Size cols);

 public:
-	// matrix[r][c] must return a reference to the value of matrix in row r and column c. auto operator[](Size); // must return some kind of referencing vector. const auto operator[](Size) const; // must return some kind of referencing vector.
+	// returns a (const-)reference to [c, r] auto get(Size c, Size r) [const];

+	// sets the value in [c, r]
+	// can return void or a reference to the value auto set(Size c, Size r, Value value);

+	// Like get, but throw when out of bounds auto at(Size r, Size c); // return value must be convertible to Value const auto at(Size r, Size c) const; // return value must be convertible to Value

 };

 auto operator*(Value, Matrix);